 AB thanks Grant Kennedy, Marco Rocchetto, James Owen, Dimitri Veras and Siyi Xu for useful discussions that improved the quality of this work.
 We are grateful to Detlev Koester for comments on the draft manuscript.
 White dwarf atmosphere models were provided courtesy of Detlev Koester.
 AB, MCW and RL acknowledge the support of the European Union through ERC grant number 279973.
-J Farihi acknowledges support from the United Kingdom Science and Technology Facilities Council in the form of an Ernest Rutherford Fellowship (ST/J003344/1).
-This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
+JF acknowledges support from the United Kingdom Science and Technology Facilities Council in the form of an Ernest Rutherford Fellowship (ST/J003344/1).
+This publication makes use of data products from WISE, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.